Haphephobia – The Fear of Being Touched

-If this is the case, then it may be haphephobia, an anxiety disorder characterized by an extreme, irrational fear of being touched.
+If this is the case for you, then you may be struggling with haphephobia, an anxiety disorder characterized by an extreme, irrational fear of being touched.

-Haphephobia definition is a person experiencing a panic attack the moment he or she is touched.
-In most cases, the fear is to be touched by the opposite gender or a specific individual.
+Haphephobia is defined as a person experiencing extreme fear of panic when touched.
+In most cases, the fear is being touched by the opposite gender or a specific individual.
 But in some extreme cases, a sufferer of this phobia cannot stand to be touched by anyone.

 For many sufferers of this disorder, the intensity of their phobia is linked to the condition’s cause.
 A few potential haphephobia causes include sexual abuse, a past experience of having been harmed, and a morbid fear of germs.
 In other cases, they might have inherited the trait from parents and guardians who also expressed an aversion to being touched.

 The fear of being touched is also linked to two other mental disorders: obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
-The former is an irrational desire to be in control of every personal situation.
+OCD is an irrational desire to be in control of every personal situation.
 The thought of not knowing where other people’s hands may have been before the touching is a major concern.
-The latter comes as a result of the sufferers’ memory of a traumatic event, such as an assault or rape to themselves or someone else.
+PTSD comes as a result of the sufferers’ memory of a traumatic event, such as an assault or rape.

-To avoid dealing with their very severe reactions, haphephobia sufferers avoid being touched altogether.
-They keep their distance and isolate themselves constantly, thereby putting a strain on their social relationships, careers, and quality of life.
+To escape experiencing severe reactions, haphephobia sufferers avoid being touched altogether.
+They keep their distance and isolate themselves, putting a strain on their social relationships, careers, and quality of life.

 Common Haphephobia Symptoms

-Haphephobia is a devastating condition that leaves behind severe symptoms and toxic coping mechanisms.
-Fully convinced that a simple touch can harm them, people with this phobia go through extreme knee-jerking reactions whenever their condition is triggered.
+Haphephobia is a devastating condition with severe symptoms and toxic coping practices.
+Fully convinced that a simple touch can harm them, those with this phobia experience extreme reactions whenever their condition is triggered.

 Self-Help for Haphephobia

-While taking control of the situation is difficult, some self-help activities may help foster positive coping.
+While taking control of the situation is difficult, some self-help activities may help build positive coping skills.

 Breathing Exercises